Shakin' Stevens: 1990s: Christmas album, a break from recording

-2000–present

-In January 2002, Stevens was charged with driving while over the alcohol limit and was banned from driving for two years.
-He was also fined £400.
+2000s: The Collection, Now Listen and Glastonbury

 In 2004, he had a further platinum CD-DVD album in Denmark and a gold album in South Africa.

-In 2005, Stevens returned once again to the charts in the United Kingdom with his greatest hits album The Collection, which reached the UK top 5.
-That year, he also appeared in the video to Tony Christie and Peter Kay's No. 1 hit single "Is This the Way to Amarillo", alongside many other UK stars, including: Ronnie Corbett, Jim Bowen and Michael Parkinson.
-Stevens was the winner on the reality television show, Hit Me Baby One More Time.
-This was quickly followed by a re-release of his cover and his own biggest hit sung in the show, "Trouble" (covering Pink's version)/"This Ole House", which reached No. 20 on the UK Singles Chart in June 2005, his 33rd Top 40 hit in the United Kingdom.
+In 2005, Stevens returned to the charts in the United Kingdom with his greatest hits album The Collection, which reached the top 5.
+That year, he also appeared in the video to Tony Christie and Peter Kay's No. 1 hit single "Is This the Way to Amarillo", alongside Ronnie Corbett, Jim Bowen and Michael Parkinson.
+Stevens was the winner on the reality television show Hit Me Baby One More Time.
+This was followed by a re-release of his cover, and his own biggest hit sung in the show, "Trouble" (covering Pink's version)/"This Ole House", which reached No. 20 on the UK Singles Chart, his 33rd Top 40 hit in the United Kingdom.

+It would feature on his 2006 pop rock album, Now Listen – Stevens' first new studio album since 1991 – alongside versions of "Got My Mind Set on You", Elvis Costello's "Pump It Up" and several new Stevens originals.
+Now Listen became a top ten success in Denmark.

-In April 2008, it was announced that Shakin' Stevens would be performing at 2008's Glastonbury Festival as the opening act on the Pyramid stage on Saturday 28 June, opening the day at 11 am to a capacity crowd.
+Shakin' Stevens performed at 2008's Glastonbury Festival as the opening act on the Pyramid stage.

-Chris Evans featured a special Shaky Week on his Radio 2 show during early March 2008 to celebrate Stevens's 60th birthday and later in 2008, Stevens embarked on a string of major concerts in the UK and Europe that started at Lulworth Castle on 4 July.
-On 24 August 2008, Stevens performed at a major concert in Poland featuring many European pop stars of the 1980s, including Kim Wilde and Limahl.
-The concert formed a part of the Sopot International Song Festival 2008 and was presented live on the Polish television channel TVN.
-Stevens followed his European tour with a short tour of Ireland and an appearance at London's O2 Arena, supported by a 10-piece band.
+Chris Evans featured a special 'Shaky Week' on his Radio 2 show in 2008 to celebrate Stevens's 60th birthday and Stevens embarked on a string of major concerts in the UK and Europe.